echocall/STAT/documentation/CRUD.md

 with optional list with key of 'debug'.

 ####Dependencies
-Path: library -> handles converting the passed_directory_path into a windows path object
+Path: library -> handles converting the passedDirectoryPath into a windows path object
 json: library -> handles loading the data from the file as a json object.
 traceback: library -> for more explanation of what error might have been caused.